-Consumers often struggle with important decisions about their future (Should I pay off my credit cards now or later?
+We often struggle with important decisions about our future (Should I pay off my credit cards now or later?
 Which health insurance plan fits my needs?
 How much should I save for retirement?).
-My research explores why these decisions are difficult and how we can help consumers make the best decisions for themselves.
+My research explores why these decisions are difficult and how we can help people make the best decisions for themselves.

 Retirement Financial Decision Making

 Many consumers do not save enough for retirement and make suboptimal spending decisions during retirement -- they begin collecting retirement benefits too soon and they choose lump sums over annuities providing guaranteed lifetime income.
 My research suggests we can help the projected 31 million consumers retiring in the next 10 years make better decisions by changing how the decisions are presented and training consumers to approach the decisions differently.